-IKEA knows how to do good design.
-Usually, we're most amazed by the company's shockingly affordable aesthetics.
-But the simple, utilitarian details are sometimes even more impressive.
-Here, 12 IKEA items with little details you didn't realize serve a purpose:
+IKEA knows how to do design that's both practical and pleasing to the eye.
+Usually, we're most amazed by the company's shockingly affordable aesthetics, but the simple, utilitarian details are sometimes even more impressive.
+Here, you'll discover 16 IKEA items with little details you didn't realize serve a purpose:

 Video of the Day

 That cutout on the Selje nightstand isn't just an aesthetic design detail, it also lets you run a phone charger cable through it: Keep your phone on the table, then run the cable through the nook (allowing you to keep the drawer closed) and through a space at the back of the table.